TT159/TT-Knowledge-Base/Paper Reading/2025-FOLLOWIR-Evaluating and Teaching Information Retrieval Models to Follow Instructions.md

   - InformationRetrieve
 ---

 # Main Content

 **search with instruction** / **instructions for retrieval**

 retrieve with instructions would enable support for more complex information needs.

+**Motivation**

+- Real-world IR tasks (e.g., finding specific legal or medical documents) often require nuanced instructions that go beyond simple keyword queries.
+- Existing benchmarks for IR do not evaluate models' ability to follow instructions, making it hard to measure or improve instruction-following.
+- The authors aim to bridge this gap by creating a benchmark to systematically evaluate IR models' ability to follow complex instructions.

 ## Background